-UK residents over 18 can register to vote in local, national and European elections to take part in the democratic process.
+UK residents over 18 can register to vote in local and national elections to take part in the democratic process.

 On this page you will find all the information you need on the following: